Sanket-k-Ghorpade/Timesheet_Application/README.md

 Timesheet Management Application
-This is a full-stack web application for managing employee timesheets, built with an ASP.NET Core Web API backend and for frontend; HTML, CSS, Bootstrap, and Venilla JavaScript is used.
+This is a full-stack web application for managing employee timesheets, built with an ASP.NET Core Web API backend and a vanilla HTML, CSS, and JavaScript frontend.

 Features
 Employee Registration & Login: Secure user account creation and authentication.